Raytheon Technologies Co. (NYSE:RTX) Shares Acquired by Buckley Wealth Management LLC

-Buckley Wealth Management LLC boosted its stake in Raytheon Technologies Co.
-(NYSE:RTX) by 41.5% during the 4th quarter, HoldingsChannel.com reports.
-The fund owned 25,555 shares of the company’s stock after purchasing an additional 7,497 shares during the period.
-Raytheon Technologies makes up 0.7% of Buckley Wealth Management LLC’s portfolio, making the stock its 24th largest position.
-Buckley Wealth Management LLC’s holdings in Raytheon Technologies were worth $1,827,000 as of its most recent filing with the Securities & Exchange Commission.
+Buckley Wealth Management LLC lifted its position in shares of Raytheon Technologies Co.
+(NYSE:RTX) by 41.5% in the fourth quarter, HoldingsChannel reports.
+The institutional investor owned 25,555 shares of the company’s stock after purchasing an additional 7,497 shares during the period.
+Raytheon Technologies makes up approximately 0.7% of Buckley Wealth Management LLC’s holdings, making the stock its 24th biggest holding.
+Buckley Wealth Management LLC’s holdings in Raytheon Technologies were worth $1,827,000 at the end of the most recent quarter.

-Other hedge funds also recently modified their holdings of the company.
+Several other hedge funds have also recently added to or reduced their stakes in RTX.
 Mizuho Securities Co.
-Ltd. acquired a new position in Raytheon Technologies in the 3rd quarter valued at about $29,000.
-Northwest Investment Counselors LLC purchased a new stake in Raytheon Technologies in the 3rd quarter valued at approximately $30,000.
-Price Wealth LLC boosted its holdings in Raytheon Technologies by 68.2% in the 3rd quarter.
-Price Wealth LLC now owns 550 shares of the company’s stock valued at $32,000 after purchasing an additional 223 shares in the last quarter.
-NWK Group Inc. purchased a new stake in shares of Raytheon Technologies during the 3rd quarter worth approximately $58,000.
-Finally, Kathmere Capital Management LLC purchased a new stake in shares of Raytheon Technologies during the 3rd quarter worth approximately $60,000.
-Hedge funds and other institutional investors own 75.09% of the company’s stock.
+Ltd. acquired a new stake in shares of Raytheon Technologies during the 3rd quarter worth $29,000.
+Northwest Investment Counselors LLC acquired a new stake in shares of Raytheon Technologies during the 3rd quarter worth $30,000.
+Price Wealth LLC increased its holdings in shares of Raytheon Technologies by 68.2% during the 3rd quarter.
+Price Wealth LLC now owns 550 shares of the company’s stock worth $32,000 after buying an additional 223 shares during the last quarter.
+NWK Group Inc. acquired a new stake in shares of Raytheon Technologies during the 3rd quarter worth $58,000.
+Finally, Kathmere Capital Management LLC acquired a new stake in shares of Raytheon Technologies during the 3rd quarter worth $60,000.
+Institutional investors and hedge funds own 75.09% of the company’s stock.

-Several brokerages have weighed in on RTX.
-JPMorgan Chase & Co. boosted their price target on Raytheon Technologies from $79.00 to $85.00 and gave the company an “overweight” rating in a report on Tuesday, December 15th.
+Several analysts recently issued reports on the company.
+Credit Suisse Group lowered their price target on Raytheon Technologies from $75.00 to $70.00 and set an “outperform” rating for the company in a report on Wednesday, October 28th.
 DZ Bank upgraded Raytheon Technologies from a “hold” rating to a “buy” rating and set a $86.00 price target for the company in a report on Thursday, December 17th.
-Finally, Credit Suisse Group lowered their price target on Raytheon Technologies from $75.00 to $70.00 and set an “outperform” rating for the company in a report on Wednesday, October 28th.
-One analyst has rated the stock with a sell rating, four have given a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the stock.
-Raytheon Technologies currently has an average rating of “Buy” and an average price target of $86.78.
+Finally, JPMorgan Chase & Co. increased their price target on Raytheon Technologies from $79.00 to $85.00 and gave the company an “overweight” rating in a report on Tuesday, December 15th.
+One analyst has rated the stock with a sell rating, four have given a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $86.78.

-In other Raytheon Technologies news, EVP Frank R. Jimenez acquired 1,000 shares of the company’s stock in a transaction that occurred on Thursday, October 29th.
-The shares were purchased at an average price of $52.57 per share, for a total transaction of $52,570.00.
-Following the completion of the purchase, the executive vice president now directly owns 61,113 shares in the company, valued at $3,212,710.41.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In related news, EVP Frank R. Jimenez purchased 1,000 shares of Raytheon Technologies stock in a transaction dated Thursday, October 29th.
+The shares were acquired at an average price of $52.57 per share, with a total value of $52,570.00.
+Following the completion of the transaction, the executive vice president now owns 61,113 shares of the company’s stock, valued at approximately $3,212,710.41.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, CEO Gregory Hayes acquired 55,000 shares of the company’s stock in a transaction that occurred on Wednesday, October 28th.
 The shares were acquired at an average price of $54.82 per share, for a total transaction of $3,015,100.00.
 Following the purchase, the chief executive officer now owns 235,365 shares of the company’s stock, valued at $12,902,709.30.
 The disclosure for this purchase can be found here.
 Insiders have bought 84,591 shares of company stock worth $4,567,268 in the last ninety days.
 Corporate insiders own 0.18% of the company’s stock.

 Raytheon Technologies (NYSE:RTX) last issued its quarterly earnings results on Tuesday, October 27th.
 The company reported $0.58 EPS for the quarter, topping the consensus estimate of $0.50 by $0.08.
 Raytheon Technologies had a negative net margin of 3.77% and a positive return on equity of 8.35%.
 The business had revenue of $15.05 billion for the quarter, compared to analysts’ expectations of $15.16 billion.
 During the same quarter last year, the company posted $1.27 earnings per share.
 The company’s quarterly revenue was up 32.3% compared to the same quarter last year.
-As a group, research analysts forecast that Raytheon Technologies Co. will post 3.01 EPS for the current year.
+As a group, equities analysts expect that Raytheon Technologies Co. will post 3.01 earnings per share for the current year.

-Raytheon Technologies announced that its Board of Directors has authorized a share buyback program on Monday, December 7th that allows the company to buyback $5.00 billion in shares.
-This buyback authorization allows the company to purchase up to 4.4% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s board believes its stock is undervalued.
+Raytheon Technologies announced that its board has authorized a stock repurchase program on Monday, December 7th that allows the company to buyback $5.00 billion in outstanding shares.
+This buyback authorization allows the company to buy up to 4.4% of its stock through open market purchases.
+Stock buyback programs are typically an indication that the company’s leadership believes its shares are undervalued.

 Raytheon Technologies Profile